Mindvalley

 Poor search discoverability and usability

-The search functionality is hard to find and use, with users struggling to locate search options and nearly half of users giving up immediately after their first failed search.
+The search functionality is hard to find and use.
 The previous implementation lacks basic UX patterns like prominent search placement, clear scoping indicators, and intuitive result organization.

 Inadequate search intelligence

-The search system fails to handle common user behavior like number vs. word variations ("6" vs "six"), similar terms ("becoming extraordinary" vs "be extraordinary"), and lacks semantic understanding.
-Users can't find content they know exists due to rigid keyword matching, leading to frustration and platform abandonment.
+The search can't handle common user behavior like number vs. word variations ("6" vs "six"), similar terms ("becoming extraordinary" vs "be extraordinary"), and lacks semantic understanding.
+Users can't find content they know exists due to rigid keyword matching which leads to frustration.

 Quick win